codechimp-org/lms-tvh/README.md

 ![alt text](https://github.com/andrew-codechimp/lms-tvh/raw/master/lms-tvh-systemdiagram.png "System Diagram")

+## TV Headend Configuration
+To stream audio to Logitech Media Server a specific audio profile must be created and set as the default for a user account that this plugin will connect with.

+First setup a new profile

+Create a new user specifically for this plugin.

 ## Plugin Installation
 Go to the Logitech Media Server Settings page.
 On the Plugins tab insert the repository URL for this plugin at the bottom of the page.